cleskowsky/cleskowsky.github.io/books.md

   - "Microservices are hard!"
 - [Coordination avoidance](https://brooker.co.za/blog/2021/01/22/cloud-scale.html): Scaling out a distributed system is achieved by breaking up work and can be done with replication, sharding, caching and possibly other things I can't think of now or remember.
 Something I would not consider is the gains related to avoiding the cost of coordination altogether!

+## Videos

+* [Ryan Singer: Designing from start to finish](https://vimeo.com/16814487): This is great.
+I like watch people who are great at their craft make things.
+Doesn't have to be software related but this is.

 # 2021

 Some of these are audiobooks if the performance is well done and the rest I'm usually reading on a Kindle.
 Turning to audiobooks more and more as their production values just continue to go up!